 '''

-http://ilk.kub.nl/software.html
+http://ilk.uvt.nl/software.html

 '''

 Following the links from that page, you will be required to fill in registration information and to accept the license agreement.
-You can proceed to download the file Timbl.4.3.tar.gz.
+You can proceed to download the file $\mathtt{Timbl.5.0.tar.gz}$.
 This file contains the complete source code (C++) for the TiMBL program, a few sample data sets, the license and the documentation.
 The installation should be relatively straightforward on most UNIX systems.